uglifruit3/ttybudget/Readme.md

 ttybudget accesses a records file, containing the ledger which will be read from, written to, and displayed if instructed.
 If a records file is being accessed for the first time, the user will be prompted to specify the initial amount of money they wish for ttybudget to add/subract transactions to or from.
 A records file must be specified either in the configuration file, as is typical, or by the user via command line option.
 If not specified, the program will exit with an error.

-Amplifying information regarding usage, configuration file syntax, return values, and entry/output formats for all types of data can be found in the ttybudget's manpage.
+Amplifying information regarding usage, configuration file syntax, return values, and entry/output formats for all types of data can be found in ttybudget's manpage.

 ## Usage
 -----------------